-Variables and measurements.
 We registered demographic data (gender and age) and whether the consumer used carrying equipment immediately after the completion of the shopping trip.
 Two researchers were involved in tracking each of the shopping trips.
-In the absence of any customer interventions, we estimated age and gender based on a visual inspection of the real-time images provided by the Wi-Fi cameras, with an emphasis on the customers' face, hair and body shape.
+In the absence of any customer interventions, we estimated age and gender based on a visual inspection of the real-time images provided by the Wi-Fi cameras, with an emphasis on the customers' face, hair, and body shape.
 The entire store was divided into 85 store areas based on product family categories.
 The software kept track of the shoppers' path within the store, store areas visited, store areas in which the individual shopper picked one or more items without returning them to the shelves/displays (purchases), travel distance (in meters), shopping duration (in seconds), item purchases, and number of items purchased (the sum of all picked items).
 We calculated area coverage as the total number of actual visited store areas divided by the total number of store areas and walking speed (m/s) as travel distance divided by shopping duration.
 Age, carrying equipment, and gender were dummy variables.
-Age was categorized into five different age groups (<31 years, 31-40 years, 41-50 years, 51-60 years, and >60 years), and gender (male and female) and carrying equipment (equipment, no equipment) were binary variables.
+Age was categorized into five different age groups (<31, 31-40, 41-50, 51-60, and >60 years), and gender (male and female) and carrying equipment (equipment and no equipment) were binary variables.
 Furthermore, we designed three efficiency ratios based on the in-store fundamental behaviors (key behavioral metrics).
 Shopping duration efficiency (number of purchases per minute) was calculated as the number of items purchased divided by shopping duration converted into minutes.
-We calculated travel distance efficiency (per meter efficiency) as the number of purchased items divided by shopping duration efficiency as the number of purchased items divided by shopping distance.
-Finally, we calculated area coverage
+We calculated travel distance efficiency (per meter efficiency) as the number of purchased items divided by shopping distance.
+Finally, we calculated area coverage efficiency as the number of purchased items divided by area coverage.